richyou94/Text-Editor-using-PWA/README.md

 ## Installation
 npm i in order to install concurrently, and do npm run install

 ## Usage
 after that, use npm start in order to create dist folder and bundled files. then simply go to localhost and install the app into desktop

-### Add your screenshots below to explain the usage of this project.
 ## Question
 Please ask any questions using the contact information below

-- Contact Number:

 - GitHub Username: [YichanYouRichard](http://github.com/YichanYouRichard)